Anger Management Therapist Near Me | Licensed Counselors

 Your therapist may help you understand your anger triggers, help you learn how to express your aggression in a healthy manner, and discuss problem-solving in a way that benefits your relationships.

-They may also help you in managing anger through techniques like relaxation training (mediation and breathing exercises), using “I” statements instead of showing aggression, and waiting to express your feelings until you stop feeling angry.
+They may also help you in managing anger through techniques like relaxation training (meditation and breathing exercises), using “I” statements instead of showing aggression, and waiting to express your feelings until you stop feeling angry.

 Cognitive-Behavioral Therapy